 I enjoy the new active-zone minutes feature that Fitbit has recently added to their fitness trackers.
 Based on your age and typical heart rate, you’ll be awarded for every minute your HR is in the fat-burning zone.
 You’ll be able to set your own personal goal for both the week and individual days.

-The Inspire 2 shines for beginners as a low-stakes way to start tracking your exercise.
+The Inspire 2 shines for beginners–and as one of the best fitness trackers for weight loss—because of its low-stakes way to start tracking your exercise.
 It buzzes to remind you to stand up and get moving throughout the day.
 The community can also help beginners stay motivated and feel connected to others in an easy-to-digest format.

 For an even more in-depth look at this tracker, read my full Fitbit Inspire 2 review.